zoe1337/Glimpse/README.md

 You can also help by talking about us on social media, writing a positive blog post and helping people use Glimpse Image Editor.

-To help us cover our costs, please donate to this project via [Open Collective](https://opencollective.com/glimpse).
+To help us cover our costs, please donate to this project via [Github Sponsors](https://github.com/sponsors/glimpse-editor) or [Open Collective](https://opencollective.com/glimpse).
 If you can afford to do so we also encourage you to donate to [GNU Image Manipulation Program](https://www.gimp.org/donating/) as that helps the upstream project we rely on.